Aurelian-C/React-Summary_App/src/markdowns/03_Managing_state/Making_Context_dynamic.md

 Let say that you have an app with a top-level component that have inside some state and that state is managed by a reducer.
 The reducer function inside of it contains all of the state update logic. ==A reducer helps keep the event handlers short and concise==.
 However, as your app grows, you might run into another difficulty.

-==The state and `dispatch` functions are only available in that the top-level component which contain them.
+==The state and `dispatch` functions are only available in that top-level component which contain them.
 To let other components read the state or trigger the `dispatch` functions, you have to explicitly pass down the current state and the event handlers that change it as props.
 In a small app this works well, but if you have tens or hundreds of components in the middle, passing down all state and functions can be quite frustrating!==

 ==This is why, as an alternative to passing state and `dispatch` functions through props, you might want to put them into context.
 This way, any component below in the tree can read the state and `dispatch` functions without the repetitive "prop drilling".==